doubery/Davis-Anemometer-Arduino-KNX/README.md

 Speed difference between two measurements (2x/min) at which the blinds should be opened automatically for safety reasons.
 Can be set by the ETS / or via the group address (via homeassistant...)

+VANE OFFSET

+This is the value of how much the anemometer turns away from the northern point.
+Can be set by the ETS / or via the group address (via homeassistant...)

 # Installation / prepare for use
 1. Load the latest library of "timerone"
 2. Load the latest library of "KnxTpUart"
+3. Load the latest library of "EEPROM"
+4. Load the latest library of "SoftwareSerial"
-3. Copy the code to your arduino ide
+5. Copy the code to your arduino ide
-4. Flash the Arduino
+6. Flash the Arduino
-5. Open serial monitor with baudrate 9600
+7. Open serial monitor with baudrate 9600